-Izabella, TINT's latest life coaching intern knows all about starting from scratch!
+Izabella, TINT's life coaching intern in 2021, knows all about starting from scratch!
 She is born and raised in Serbia, then lived in Hungary for some time before moving to the Netherlands for work.
 She has been living in Eindhoven for 2,5 years at the time she wrote this blog and really enjoys exploring the country and her new life.
 "I’ve started over from scratch a few times in my life now, so adapting to new environments, learning to become more resourceful and resilient is one of the topics I am fascinated with.
 I am also interested in positive psychology, especially how to find happiness and the right activities and environments that can truly engage us."

 As a coach she can help with topics related to career and education, such as how to find the most suitable working environment for you.
 And as an expat she is pleased to help with the personal challenges you might be facing coming from abroad to the Netherlands.